 Birmingham Botanical Gardens offers a variety of internship opportunities to college and high school students throughout the year.
 The purpose is to expose young people to the possibilities of rewarding professional careers in public gardens.

 Rotary Club of Shades Valley Internship

+The Native Plant Internship, originally funded by the Little Garden Club, began in the summer of 2014.
 The internship is open to a rising junior or senior attending a four-year college or university full-time or to a recent graduate (within the last 12 months) of a two or four-year college.
-Preference will be given to students majoring in horticulture, landscape design, landscape architecture, biology, botany, ecology, plant science and environmental science or a closely related discipline, as determined by the Director of Education.
-Past interns have continued their educations in graduate school studying literature, plant science and public garden leadership at the University of Tennessee, Tennessee State University and Cornell University, respectively, or they have investigated career options tempered by their internship experience.
+Preference will be given to students majoring in horticulture, landscape design, landscape architecture, biology, botany, ecology, plant science and environmental science or a closely related discipline, as determined by the director of education.

 2612 Lane Park Road